Machine Assisted Planting

 was caused by diverted water above the site.

-soil bioengineering treatment of the site.
-A combination
+treatment for the site.
+A combination of brush layers

-of brush layers and straw wattles were used to stabilize
+and straw wattles were used to stabilize the site.

 This treatment implementation was partially machine-assisted